About

 Stephanie Greenwood - Artistic Director

-She has recently graduated from the Royal Conservatoire of Scotland with an MFA in Acting Classical and Contemporary Text.
-Stephanie is now based between Boston and London.
+Stephanie graduated from the Royal Conservatoire of Scotland with an MFA in Acting (Classical and Contemporary Text) and if you’d like to find out more about her acting adventures, you can click here.

 (she/her)